 Every young person has the right to be protected and to feel safe from harm.

-Education and Awareness: Provide youth with quality sex trafficking prevention education in schools, out-of-school programs and at home.
+Education and Awareness: Provide youth with quality sex trafficking prevention education in schools, out-of-school programs, at home, and on the streets.

 Mental Health: Provide youth with access to culturally responsive, trauma-informed mental health services.